What’s the most exciting headline you can invent for WEF?

 They coordinate care with other physicians, and sometimes administer sedation, for example.
 “We looked at 950 occupations.
 We did not find a single one where machine learning ran the table and could do all of them.”

-He added: “It does not mean that machines are going to mass-replace whole occupations.
+The Stanford professor added: “It does not mean that machines are going to mass-replace whole occupations.
 There’s a harder but more interesting task ahead of us, which is restructuring work, redesigning it.”

 There will still be jobs for CEOs, HR managers and many others.
 “Historically that has always taken years, if not decades, to play through.”
 When electricity was introduced, it took about 30 years for it to achieve significant productivity benefits.
 “It required a reinvention of the factory, a reinvention of the office, to take full advantage of it.
 We are in a similar period now.”